 We’ll also add 1/4 cup of brown sugar into the pot too.
+Any brand of regular brown sugar will work just fine for this, we tend to use Domino’s dark brown sugar for this.
 This will allow the winter melon to infuse with a bit of robust sweetness, perfect for a milk tea.

 After you believe that your winter melon is soft enough and has boiled long enough to extract its flavors, strain the contents of the pot so that you separate the winter melon flesh and the liquids.
 We’ll be utilizing the winter melon liquid or tea for our milk tea.

 If you’re boiling a pot of water, bring it to a rumbling boil then dial back the heat to medium and place your jasmine tea leaves into the pot carefully.
 Allow the tea to steep for 6-8 minutes.
 Using the timer app on your phone works well for this.
 Or simply ask Alexa to put a timer on for you.

 If you chose to use an electric kettle to boil water quicker, the same time still remains.
 Allow your authentic jasmine tea leaves to steep for 6-8 minutes with the hot water.

 Now that you have everything completed in terms of boiling, all we have to do now is put everything together.
 Be sure that everything is at room temperature and have ice handy if you want to make this a cold drink.
 Otherwise, hot winter melon milk tea works just as delicious too!